threedworld-mit/tdw/Documentation/lessons/wheelchair_replicants/custom_actions.md

         commands = super().get_ongoing_commands(resp=resp, static=static, dynamic=dynamic)
 ```

 If `self.status != ActionStatus.ongoing`, that doesn't mean that action has *actually* ended; it just means that the current *motion* has ended.
-Every time the Replicant finishes reaching for a target, the build will signal that the motion is complete.
+Every time the Wheelchair Replicant finishes reaching for a target, the build will signal that the motion is complete.
 We're going to use that information to check whether we need to start the next *clap state*:

 ```
     def get_ongoing_commands(self, resp: List[bytes], static: ReplicantStatic, dynamic: ReplicantDynamic) -> List[dict]: